woowacourse/java-coordinate/README.md

 ### Step 1.
 Length of Line
 #### Function Requirements
 1. View
-    - X and Y coordinate
+    - X and Y coordinates
         - [INPUT] coordinates are written in parenthesis ``(x,y)``
     - When two coordinates are found from user input, it is a **Line**
         - [INPUT] separate each coordinate using ``-``